-The 2017 Coaches Manual for the Mississippi High School Mock Trial Competition is designed to provide support materials and information about the competition's rules, procedures and policies for all teams.
+The Coaches Manual for the Mississippi High School Mock Trial Competition is designed to provide support materials and information about the competition's rules, procedures and policies for all teams.
 All members of the coaching staff are expected to be familiar with the contents of this manual.
-A full version of the competition rules are posted on the Mock Trial website.
+A full version of the competition rules are posted on the Mock Trial website (see link on title page).
 In addition, a competition calendar is also posted on the Mock Trial website and should be consulted regularly for updated information.

-Thank you for being a part of the 2017 Mississippi High School Mock Trial Competition.
+Thank you for being a part of the Mississippi High School Mock Trial Competition.
 We are here to offer teams and coaches assistance in preparing for the upcoming competition season.
 Please feel free to contact us with any questions or concerns at any time throughout the season.
 Best of luck to you and your team as you continue to prepare for the Regional Competitions.

+Briana O'Neil 2023 Mock Trial Committee Chair

+Chad Phillips

-Christy V. Malatesta 2017 Mock Trial Committee Chair René Garner Mock Trial State Coordinator
+Mock Trial State Coordinator

-2017 Mississippi High School Mock Trial Competition Calendar
+2024 Mississippi High School Mock Trial Competition Calendar

-Wednesday, September 28 Case Posted
+Friday, September 22 Case Posted

-Wednesday, November 16 Registration Form and Fee Due
+Monday, November 20 Registration Form and Fee Due (\$50)

-Wednesday, November 30 Late Registration Form and Fee Due
+Monday, December 4 Late Registration Form and Fee Due (\$75)

-Friday, January 6 Deadline to Submit Case and Rules Questions (5 pm)
+Wednesday, January 10 Deadline to Submit Case and Rules Questions (5 pm)